PSPS large business and critical infrastructure

 PSPS Watch Notifications (outages likely)

-When: Two days before, one day before (if possible)
+When: Two days before

 What: We notify you if you are in an area that may be affected by a PSPS.
 We let you know the potential estimated power shutoff start time and restoration time.

-PSPS Warning Notification (outages required)
+PSPS Warning Notifications (outages required)

-When: Several hours before
+When: One day before

 What: We notify you if you are in an area that will be affected by a PSPS.
 We let you know the potential estimated power shutoff start time and restoration time.